Program in Law and Public Affairs

-When Princeton University’s Program in Law and Public Affairs (LAPA) approached Inforest about reworking their existing site, they new they needed to fix their broken, proprietary content management framework with something easier to manage and completely robust.
+When Princeton University’s Program in Law and Public Affairs (LAPA) approached Inforest about reworking their existing site, they knew they needed to fix their broken, proprietary content management framework with something robust yet easy to manage.
 Drupal was an obvious choice for the project, particularly given Drupal’s support for managing large communities of users and it’s flexibility in both building and presenting site content, two important objectives for the LAPA website.
 In addition, Drupal also promised to be a good starting point for future site improvements LAPA was considering.

-Within Drupal, Inforest designed content types that matched various types of content presented on the LAPA site, which ranged from news and events to people profiles.
-Then, using a combination of database queries and the Drupal Feeds module, content from the existing site was migrated into the Drupal site.
-Using the Drupal Views module and custom templates, various indexes, summary and detail pages were recreated to match those of the original.
+Inforest managed the migration of content from the old website to Drupal with a combination of database queries and the Drupal Feeds module.
+Using the Drupal Views module and custom templates, various indexes, summary and detail pages were created from this content.
 Redirects were added to make sure visitors and search engines can find these pages after the site was launched.

 The result is an improved LAPA website which is dramatically easier to maintain, reclaiming hours every week that were previously used to administer the site.
-In addition, LAPA is able to retain the look and feel of their web design, while moving the layouts forward to accommodate an increasingly mobile audience.
+The redesigned site is mobile-friendly and helps bring a brighter focus to the many events and programs LAPA sponsors throughout the year.